 Why You Should Make Your Bed Each Day

-We’ll admit it – making your bed isn’t the most fun to-do item.
-It’s hard to devote yourself to this daily task when you know you’re just going to have to unmake your bed later.
+We’ll admit it – making the bed isn’t the most fun to-do item.
+It’s hard to devote yourself to this daily task when you know you’re just going to have to unmake it later.
 But making your bed can have a positive impact on your day.
-And as a quilter, it’s a fantastic way to show off handmade bedding and throws.
+And as a quilter, it’s the best way to show off handmade bed covers and throws.